syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

 {% endhighlight %}

-2. Set the EditedItemTemplate for the TreeViewAdv to the above template as follows:
+2.Set the EditedItemTemplate for the TreeViewAdv to the above template as follows:

 {% highlight xml %}